GIScience/gis-training-resource-center/content/Modul_9/en_qgis_modul_9_ex2.md

+🚧 This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

 # Task 2 - Access healthcare - avoid areas
 For the main area of Kutupalong Refugee Camp, we have the boundary, the path and road network, water streams and health facilities.
 The boundary is available on `HDX`.
 Healthcare facilities, the road & path network, streams as well as the health facilities were extracted from `OpenStreetMap`.
 In this task we will compare openrouteservice isochrone and QGIS built-in service area catchments.
 Also we will showcase the avoid area feature in openrouteservice to account for a simple simulated flooding.